darrens2k/youtube-comment-rag-system/README.md

 # YouTube RAG Project: Comment Reply Generation with LLM

 This project showcases a Retrieval-Augmented Generation (RAG) workflow for generating replies to YouTube comments using a local LLM.
-The pipeline collects and cleans comments, stores embeddings in a vector database, retrieves the most relevant comments, and produces context-aware responses.
-For this project, the focus is limited to comments on Honda Civic Si videos.
+The pipeline collects and cleans historical comments, stores them as vector embeddings in a database, and retrieves the most relevant historical comments that can provide contextual understanding when generating replies to new comments.
+For this project, the focus is limited to comments on videos about the Honda Civic Si.

 ---